-As the Vice President for Third Way's National Security Program, Mieke is committed to closing the credibility gap between Democrats and Republicans on security issues and crafting a national security strategy that is both tough and smart.
-She works on every major national security issue—from the details of military personnel policy to the legal framework for going to war—while still making time to mentor the next generation of women in national security.
+As the Vice President for Third Way's National Security Program, Mieke Eoyang is committed to closing the credibility gap between Democrats and Republicans on security issues and crafting a national security strategy that is both tough and smart.
+She works on every major national security issue—from foreign policy to cybercrime to impeachment—while still making time to mentor the next generation of women in national security.
 It's a lot to manage, but Mieke thrives on chaos—and on connecting people and ideas.

-Originally from Monterey, California, Mieke earned her J.D. at The University of California, Hastings College of the Law, and graduated from Wellesley College.
-Her analysis is often solicited by The Wall Street Journal, POLITICO, Associated Press, and other media outlets.
-Her writing has appeared in numerous media outlets including The Washington Post, Roll Call, and Forbes.
+Originally from Monterey, California, Mieke earned her J.D. at the University of California, Hastings College of the Law and graduated from Wellesley College.
+She is a contributor for MSNBC and PBS NewsHour.
+Her analysis is often solicited by The Wall Street Journal, NPR, POLITICO, Associated Press, and other media outlets.
+Her writing has appeared in numerous media outlets, including Lawfare, The Washington Post, The Atlantic, and Politico.

 Support Third WayMake a Donation

 Third Way is a non-profit organization.
 Our policy innovations, rigorous research, and issue campaigns are made possible by the sustained engagement and generous contributions of our supporters.
 For more information on how to support the work of Third Way, please contact: